samcdc6600/i3/README.md

 i3 is a tiling window manager for X11.

+Note: extended to run and kill "binclk" when i3 bar is unhidden and hidden respectively

 For more information about i3, please see [the project's website](https://i3wm.org/) and [online documentation](https://i3wm.org/docs/).

 For information about contributing to i3, please see [CONTRIBUTING.md](.github/CONTRIBUTING.md).